 (1) Subject to regulation 33D, a person may travel with a bicycle on a passenger train, in a counter flow direction during a peak time on a working day but, in doing so, must not get any closer to the Perth CBD than the Canning Bridge, McIver, City West or Leederville station.

-Modified penalty: a fine of $100.
+Modified penalty for this subregulation: a fine of $100.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) A person must not travel with a bicycle on a passenger train in a peak flow direction, during a peak time on a working day.

-Modified penalty: a fine of $100.
+Modified penalty for this subregulation: a fine of $100.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (3) A security officer, an authorised person, or a member of the Police Force may direct that a person who is about to board a passenger train carriage with a bicycle is not to board that passenger train if, by embarking, that person would breach subregulation (1) or (2).